 “How do we keep contributions consistent or growing year over year?
 The answer is donor retention!” tweet this

-Studies like Association of Fundraising Professional’s Fundraising Effectiveness Project have shown us that donor retention rates increase comparatively to the number of gifts a donor makes.
+Studies like the Association of Fundraising Professional’s Fundraising Effectiveness Project have shown us that donor retention rates increase compared to the number of gifts a donor makes.
 Therefore, it’s safe to assume that you’ll hold onto donors making second or subsequent gifts at higher rates than first-time donors.

 You may have even seen a number of the blog posts and resource guides our CauseVox team has compiled around the subject over the years.
 We focus on retention because we see these gifts as “money in the bag” for your cause.

 And while there is no sure-fire way to guarantee 100% donor retention or even to ensure every donor is happy, there is one underlying component to every tip and strategy we’ve offered over the years: relationships.

 To retain your donors, we believe you must prioritize building quality, genuine, two-way relationships with your donors.
 These relationships aren’t just about what your donor does for your organization (read: hand you money), but what you do for your donor

 “To retain your donors, we believe you must prioritize building quality, genuine, two-way relationships.” tweet this